JosephEoff/josepheoff.github.io/_posts/2019-10-22-new_oscilloscope_camera.md

 - Better imaging (better compression, better ADC, less background noise, etc.)
 - Adjustable focus

 That last surprised me, to be honest.
 From the outside, it looks like a fixed focus webcam.
-Once you get the from plate off, you'll find that the lens has an adjustable focus.
+Once you get the front plate off, you'll find that the lens has an adjustable focus.
 You don't want to be fiddling with it all the time, but it sure makes it easier get good images from the scope.

 I'm going to run through the assembly (lots of photos) then show a couple of pictures made with the old and the new camera.